a-digital/help-links/README.md

 ## Pre Populating Help Links

-If like us you are going to be using this for multiple clients but most of the links will remain the same, then you can pre-populate your settings and links for this plugin.
+If like us, you are going to be using this for multiple clients but most of the links will remain the same, then you can pre-populate your settings and links for this plugin.
 There are 2 ways of doing this.

 ### Import / Export using the plugin

 We've created an Import / Export page within the plugin which you can use.
 Once you have manually populated the links on one site, you can export these to a JSON formatted file.
-This file can then be imported into a clean install and it will generate all of your links for you.
+This file can be imported into a clean install, and it will then generate all of your links for you.
 From here you can then edit them as needed to make them site specific.
-This is our recommended method for pre populating your links.
+This is our recommended method for pre-populating your links.

 ### Use a migration